-Insuring your car in the Hawkeye State can be a positive experience, due to the selection of providers offering cheap car insurance in Iowa.
-The average annual cost of car insurance in Iowa is $233 for minimum coverage and $1,234 for full coverage.
-It is the second-cheapest state for basic car insurance in the country, behind Maine.
+Insuring your car in the Hawkeye State can be a positive experience.
+Several insurance companies offer cheap car insurance in Iowa.
+The average annual cost of car insurance in Iowa is $252 for minimum coverage and $1,260 for full coverage.
+Iowa boasts some of the cheapest car insurance on average in the nation.

 The cheapest car insurance in Iowa